Two sided ergodic singular control and mean field game for diffusions: Examples

 \subsubsection{Ornstein Uhlenbeck process}

-In this case, the process $X_t$ follows the stochastic differential equation
+In this case, the process $X=\{X_t\}$ follows the stochastic differential equation

-We analyze the symmetric case when $q:=q_d=q_u$.
+We analyze the symmetric case when $q:=q_d=q_u$ and $q \theta <1$.
+In this situation, taking the same parameters as in the previous example, $c(x,y)$ is under Assumption \ref{A:Assumptions2}.
 The existence of equilibrium points will hold, but uniqueness not necessarily.
 Essentially, the equation $\pi_1(a,R(a,b))=\pi_2(a,R(a,b))$ is satisfied when $a=-b$ by symmetry, so similar arguments as the ones in the multiplicative case hold.
-However the line $a+b=0$ is not the only set where $\pi_1(a,R(a,b))=\pi_2(a,R(a,b))$ holds.
+However the line $a+b=0$ is not the only set where $\pi_1(a,R(a,b))=\pi_2(a,R(a,b))$.
+We show that uniqueness does not always hold, see Figure \ref{fig:3}.